Seneca-ICTOER/OPS345v2/docs/Labs/lab3.md

 ## Investigation 4: Configuring and Testing Samba Server

-Samba Server is a tool that allows for the trasnferring of files easily between Linux and Windows operating systems.
+Samba Server is a tool that allows for the transferring of files easily between Linux and Windows operating systems.
 While it is not the only method to accomplish this, it is one that is very easy to use once set up correctly.
 We will be using Samba Server in Lab 4 when we look at containers.

 Before we begin, make sure that your mint-client has internet access and is updated.